 RP50 Mark V and Mark V*: 20 degrees per second

 |Gun recoil||All: 18 in (46 cm)|

-- Mark V and Mark V* mounts were converted from 4.7" (12 cm) CP XXII mountings.
-Besides the differences needed for mounting the 4.5" (11.4 cm) gun, these converted mountings had a shorter recoil distance and were slightly lighter.
-Although billed as "dual-purpose," the reality was that these mountings had the same +55 degree maximum elevation of the previous 4.7" (12 cm) guns which had always been seen as too low for defense against aircraft.
+- ^The Mark V series of mounts were converted 4.7" (12 cm) CP XXII mountings.
+Besides the mechanical differences needed for mounting the 4.5" (11.4 cm) gun, these converted mountings had a shorter recoil length and were slightly lighter than those for the 4.7" (12 cm) guns.
+Although billed as "dual-purpose," the reality was that these mountings had the same +55 degree maximum elevation of the previous 4.7" (12 cm) guns which had always been seen as too low for defense against aircraft, especially dive bombers.
 These mountings were also hard to work at high elevations, which slowed their rate of fire against aircraft.
 The "X" mounting on destroyers had modified stops which allowed a total training arc of about 580 degrees.
 This is why many photographs of these ships show this mounting stowed pointing dead ahead.

-- When the Ca class destroyers were modernized in the 1950s, the mountings were upgraded with improved RPC equipment and then designated as Mark 5* Mod 1.
+- ^When the Ca class destroyers were modernized in the 1950s, their mountings were upgraded with improved RPC equipment and then designated as Mark 5* Mod 1.
 At the same time, these ships were also given modern Mark 6M directors linked to Flyplane Mark 5 fire control systems.

 - The gun axes in all twin mountings were 38 in (96.5 cm) apart.

 For Mark III Mounting (Carriers): Twin 4.5 HA LA

 For Mark IV Mounting (Battle class): Mk IV Naval

 For Mark V and RP50 Mark V Mountings (Z, Ca, Ch, Co and Cr classes): 4852, 7164, 7165, 7166 and 7167